Career Pathways Pilot

 “Coles is proud to have many leaders in our team who live with disability.
 Often disability employment is stereotyped as an ‘entry level’ opportunity.
 We are committed to continuously supporting the development of our talent and providing them with tools to progress their careers at Coles.

-“We are excited to join the Australian Disability Network, the Department of Social Services, and the Business Council of Australia to support this pilot program, which will significantly support and impact the lives and careers of Coles team members who live with disability.”
+“We were excited to join the Australian Disability Network, the Department of Social Services, and the Business Council of Australia to support this pilot program, which significantly supported and impacted the lives and careers of Coles team members who live with disability.”

 Compass Group Australia